basho/spark-riak-connector/README.md

 ### Doing something useful with the data

-once the RDD is constructed all standard Scala Spark transformations and actions can be applied. the simplest one would be to count all elements and print out the count
+Once the RDD is constructed all standard Scala Spark transformations and actions can be applied. the simplest one would be to count all elements and print out the count

 ```scala